noahaklem/movie_list/README.md

 ## Usage

-TODO: Write usage instructions here
+TODO: Write usage instructions here:

+You will need to get your own API key from themoviedb.com or the application will not be able to get the data.

 ## Development